 Before building a recruiting plan, it helps to know where strong faculty spend their professional time.
 That tells you which channels are worth the effort and which are mostly noise.

-Most strong faculty are already teaching and researching somewhere else.
+• At other institutions: most strong faculty are already teaching and researching elsewhere.
 They are not job seeking, but the right approach through the right channel can open a conversation.

-Doctoral programs, postdoctoral fellowships, and visiting positions are where the next generation of faculty is already working and ready to advance into a permanent role.
+• In graduate and postdoc pipelines: doctoral programs, postdoctoral fellowships, and visiting positions are where the next generation of faculty is already working and ready to advance.

-For programs with global reach, international recruitment brings in faculty with cross border teaching and research experience that domestic pools do not offer.
+• Internationally: for programs with global reach, international recruitment brings in faculty with cross-border teaching and research experience that domestic pools do not offer.

 Effective recruitment starts before any candidate is contacted.
 Set a clear vision for the institution, define who you want to hire, and only then begin the search.
 A defined target keeps every sourcing decision pointed in the same direction.
 These six strategies form the backbone of a strong faculty search.